History of Love Island (2015 TV series) in Timeline

 In January 2023, Sam Thompson and Indiyah Polack were announced as the new hosts of Love Island: The Morning After podcast.

-January 2023: Whitmore Steps Down
+January 2023: Whitmore announces departure

-September 2023: Love Island: All Stars Commissioned
+September 2023: Love Island: All Stars Officially Announced

 Loading Video...

-November 2023: Love Island Games Premieres
+November 2023: Love Island Games premiered

 Loading Video...

-2023: Social media ban introduced
+2023: Introduction of social media ban

-In 2023, a ban was introduced on families and friends posting on contestants' social media accounts as part of the show's new duty of care protocols.
+In 2023, a ban on families and friends posting on contestants' social media accounts was introduced as part of the show's new duty of care protocols.

-2023: Winter series villa
+2023: Winter series villa location

-January 2024: Amy Hart Joins Podcast
+January 2024: Amy Hart joins Love Island: The Morning After

 In January 2024, Amy Hart joined the Love Island: The Morning After podcast.

-January 2024: Aftersun Format Changes for All Stars
+January 2024: Aftersun format changes for All Stars

 Loading Video...

-May 2024: Chris Taylor Replaces Sam Thompson
+May 2024: Chris Taylor replaces Sam Thompson on podcast

-In May 2024, Chris Taylor replaced Sam Thompson as a host on Love Island: The Morning After podcast.
+In May 2024, Chris Taylor replaced Sam Thompson as a host on the Love Island: The Morning After podcast.

 In August 2024, it was confirmed that Love Island: The Reunion had been axed.